Planning your Master's Degree

 Full-time students typically finish the English Master’s degree in 15 months to 2 years; part-time students take anywhere from 2 ½ to 4 years.

-For MA or MS students, the first course you’ll register for is ENG 517 Research Methods, which will give you a grounding in how to write, do research, and read literary criticism at the graduate level.
+For MA students, the first course you’ll register for is ENG 517 Research Methods, which will give you a grounding in how to write, do research, and read literary criticism at the graduate level.
 You can monitor the rest of your own progress throughout your coursework using Degree Evaluation in Banner.

-English MA and MS Curriculum
+English MA Curriculum

 English MA (30 credits)